writethedocs/www/docs/include/conf/events/lightning-talks.rst

-A lightning talk is a very short talk where you share an idea, concept, or a bit of information you find interesting.
+A lightning talk is a very short talk, up to 5 minutes, where you share an idea, concept, or a bit of information you find interesting.
 They’re quick, easy, and a great way to speak in front of an audience for the first time.
+Lightning talks allow people to discuss topics that were not covered fully or partially at the conference.

 Logistics
 ---------